 Director of Athletics and Adjunct Instructor

-2013-14 will be the tenth year Harter will run Eutectic headquarters.
-Harter was presented the Kentucky Intercollegiate Athletic Conference (KIAC) Athletic Director of the Year award for 2009-10 after completing a two-year term as president of the conference.
+2013-14 marks the tenth year at the helm of the Athletics, Fitness and Recreation Department for Harter, who was presented the Kentucky Intercollegiate Athletic Conference (KIAC) Athletic Director of the Year award in 2010 after completing a two-year term as president of the conference.
 During her presidency, Harter was instrumental in implementing conference strategic plans, including redefining the conference and evaluating operations.

 No stranger to sports, Harter developed and coached the field hockey team at Lindenwood University for three seasons, earning KIT Conference Coach of the Year honors during her three-year tenure.
 As a student-athlete, she competed as a Saint Louis University Billiken on the women's field hockey team and still is among record holders for single season and career statistics.